ai4os/ai4-docs/source/help/faq.rst

 This happens from time to time due to connectivity issues.
 If this behavior persists for more than a few days, try creating a new deployment.

-If latency is still slow in the new deployment, please contact support.
+If latency is still slow in the new deployment, please :doc:`contact support </help/index>`.

 🔥 I cannot find my dataset under ``/storage/ai4-storage``